wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 You can prove anything provided you trust your proof.
 But what will prove that your proof is true?
 I can easily drive you into an admission that you know only that you exist — that you are the only proof you can have of anything.
-But I do not identify mere existence with reälity.
+But I do not identify mere existence with reality.
-Existence is momentary, always in time and space, while reälity is changeless and all-pervading.
+Existence is momentary, always in time and space, while reality is changeless and all-pervading.

 **Q:**&ensp;Sir, I do not know what truth is and what can prove it.
 Do not throw me on my own resources.